Last updated

 User management architecture

-Frontegg is designed to simplify how businesses handle access to their applications, offering multiple authentication options with great flexibility and customizable features to meet various business needs.
-Frontegg's model is built with three key players that utilize its services: environments, accounts, and users.
-Let's get to know each and the interplay within them.
+Frontegg is designed to simplify how businesses manage access to their applications, offering multiple authentication options with great flexibility and customizable features to meet various business needs.
+Frontegg's model consists of three key components that utilize its services: environments, accounts, and users.
+Let's explore each of these and their interplay.

 Get to know the key personas